PolymeshAssociation/polymesh-rest-api/README.md

 To implement a new datastore create a new module in `~/datastores` and create a set of `Repos` that will implement the abstract classes.
 You will then need to set up the `DatastoreModule` to export the module when it is configured.
 For testing, each implemented Repo should be able to pass the `test` method defined on the abstract class it is implementing.

-#### Warning

-Webhooks are still being developed and should not be used against mainnet.
-However the API should be stable to develop against for testing and demo purposes

-Webhooks have yet to implement a Repo.
-As such the subscription status is not persisted and the service can not guarantee delivery in the face of ordinary compting faults.

-In its current state the transactions would have to be reconciled with chain events as there is a chance for notifications to not be delivered.

 ### With docker